Dealing with COVID-19

 A flu vaccine is available and recommended for people aged 65 year and over, children aged 6 months to under 5 years old, Aboriginal people, pregnant women and people at higher risk of serious illness from flu.

 Most people who test positive for COVID-19 will experience a mild illness and can safely manage their symptoms at home.

-Self-isolate when you get a test, have COVID-19, arrive from overseas, are a household contact with symptoms, or at high risk of getting COVID-19.
+Self-isolate when you get a test, have COVID-19, are a household or close contact with symptoms, or at high risk of getting COVID-19.

 If you live with someone who has COVID-19 or you are a close contact, follow these guidelines to help protect your loved ones and your community.